Collapse of the Georgian realm: Fragmentation of monarchy

-The decision of King Alexander I (left on a fresco) to divide the administration of the kingdom amongst his three sons is seen as the end of Georgian unity and the beginning of its collapse and the establishment of triarchy.
+The decision of King Alexander I to divide the administration of the kingdom amongst his three sons is seen as the end of Georgian unity and the beginning of its collapse and the establishment of triarchy.

 In order to protect the power of the central government over the provinces of the kingdom, King Alexander I designated in 1433 his three sons, Demetrius, Vakhtang and George, as co-kings, drawing inspiration from the ancient Byzantine tradition of naming the heirs to the imperial throne as co-emperors.
 Together, these co-kings would share the governance of the kingdom while Demetrius would take charge of Western Georgia, and his brother George would rule Kakheti.

 However, this arrangement did not last long.
 In 1442, Alexander I abdicated and retired to a monastery, leaving the main crown to his eldest son, Vakhtang IV.
 He reigned for four years, a period marked by the domination of the most powerful nobles.
 He died without an heir in 1446, leaving the throne to his two younger brothers, who had to share a divided kingdom.
 Demetrius III, legitimate successor of Vakhtang IV, receives the duchy of Samokalako, while George VIII becomes the king of Kakheti and Kartli, before controlling the entire kingdom after the death of Demetrius in 1453.

 The Principality of Samtskhe, ruled by the House of Jaqeli, was the first to officially leave the Georgian union when Qvarqvare II came to power in 1451.
 The latter proclaimed the religious independence of his state by confiscating the buildings of the Patriarchate of Georgia, prohibiting any mention of the Georgian king and patriarch in churches under his jurisdiction and replaces members of the Georgian clergy with priests from Greece or Antioch.
 This split was only temporary and a severe response from the Catholicosate of Georgia forced Qvarqvare II to renounce these ambitions.